 The video surveillance market aka CCTV (closed-circuit television) is expected to grow up to $18,890 mln by the end of 2027.
 The insights that can be derived from the data processed from the video are immense and impactful in their possibilities to enhance business intelligence.
 Backed by AI, real-time video monitoring has become sophisticated enough to recognize unpredictable and unconventional patterns from massive data amounts.
 This is a tremendous solution for businesses trying to improve their operations from different perspectives.

 What is real-time video content analysis and how does it work?

 Video content analytics (VCA) goes far beyond installing video surveillance cameras: it is a cutting-edge technology that can automatically analyze the video content and detect objects and events based on pre-defined algorithms.
 Considering that video cameras generate endless quantities of footage, it is impossible for security staff or operators to permanently view each camera and detect suspicious behavior.
 Therefore, most often incidents are investigated once they were detected.
 It is time-consuming, tedious, and doesn’t provide data-driven results.

-To enhance traditional remote video surveillance utility, real-time video monitoring technology comes into play to easily and quickly identify items and analyze them in mere minutes.
+To enhance traditional remote video surveillance utility, real-time video monitoring technology, and asset tracking solutions come into play to easily and quickly identify items and analyze them in mere minutes.
 Based on object attributes, movement and behavior, face recognition patterns, suspicious persons, the sudden burst of flames, or any other signs can be detected.
 Therefore, real-time monitoring can deter criminal activities before they occur.